 Roof Pitch

 The ‘pitch’ of a roof refers to its angle of slope.
 When it comes to being suitable for solar, the ideal angle is between 30 to 40 degrees.
-This specific range is considered optimal because it allows the panels to absorb the maximum amount of sunlight, enhancing their energy-generating efficiency.
+This specific range is considered optimal because it allows the panels to absorb the maximum amount of sunlight, enhancing their energy-generating efficiency throughout the day.

 Before you climb up to your roof with a protractor, understand that solar panels can still be effective even if the roof pitch falls outside this ideal range!
 However if the pitch is less than 12 degrees (e.g. flat roofs), the solar panels installed there are more likely to gather dirt and debris, which can obstruct sunlight and reduce their efficiency.
 For this reason, we don’t currently install solar panels on a flat roof.